Uber, Lyft, and Ridesharing in Las Vegas, Nevada

 We can help

 Whether you were injured as a passenger in the Uber or Lyft car, got in a collision with an Uber or Lyft motor vehicle, or if you were a pedestrian and got injured by an Uber or Lyft driver, you want to submit an accident claim and get compensated for your expenses.
-Your past and sometimes future medical bills, auto repairs (in case of car collision), lost wages, and pain and suffering could be covered.
+Your past and sometimes future medical bills, auto repairs (in case of a car collision), lost wages, and pain and suffering could be covered.

 The initial consultation is always free.